CloudEngineHub/fdm/README.md

 ## Paper

 A technical introduction to the theory behind our perceptive FDM is provided in our open-access RSS paper, available [here](https://arxiv.org/abs/2504.19322).
-For a quick overview, watch the accompanying 5-minute presentation [coming soon](TODO).
+For a quick overview, watch the accompanying 5-minute presentation [YouTube](https://youtu.be/QqK0IKINJEQ?t=761).
 More information about the work is available in the abstract below.

 <details>
 <summary>Abstract</summary>